Maysha-Khanom-Moon/mysql_data-with-Baraa/README.md

 - and sql UNION, the records are combined into new rows

 - ###### UNION ALL: cobines the rows
-    - make sure both table have same number of columns and order of columns
     - there is no check for duplicate values

 - ###### UNION: cobines the rows and it removes any duplicate

-    - make sure both table have same number of columns and order of column
+- make sure both table have same number of columns and order of column. because union does not check the orders or numbers of column. it just combines the rows.